SCIInstitute/ShapeWorks/docs/use-cases/use-cases.md

 $ python RunUseCase.py --use_case [insert name of use case here] --use_single_scale
 ```

 * `--tiny_test`: Users can run a fast version of the use case by using the `--tiny_test tag`.
 This runs on a subset of the data for fewer optimization iterations to verify ShapeWorks has been properly installed.
-It is meant to test that use cases can run, not to create a good correspondence model.
+It is meant to test that use cases can run, not to create a good correspondence model.For tiny test,only a subset of the data will be downloaded directly in the `Output` folder and no zip file will be donwloaded in the `Data` folder.If the data has already been unzipped in `Output` folder, no new data will be downloaded.

 ```
 $ python RunUseCase.py --use_case [insert name of use case here] --tiny_test